ProjectIgnis/Distribution/README.md

 		* The AI is not smart, misplaying a lot, which include but is not limited to negating its own monsters, targetting the same cards with removal effects, attacking monsters with higher ATK, etc.
 		* Some actions that require selection, like Advanced Ritual Art, might cause the AI to hang on forever.

-* Added a basic hand test mode accessible in deck edit, in the `Test Hand` button, to play out a combo via a puzzle.
-	* Includes a "Restart" option.
-	* While you are using this mode, the duel never ends, not even by reducing the opponent's LP to 0.

-* Added Discord Integration via Rich Presence
-	* Features:
-		* Your status will be set to "Playing Ygopro", with the elapsed time included.
-		* Actions that will be displayed in our Discord status:
-			* Dueling
-			* In menu
-			* Playing a Puzzle
-			* Watching a Replay
-			* Editing a deck
-		* You can invite people to join your room.
-To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
-		* Similarly, you can join a room through the invite created.
-If Ygopro/Edopro is closed, clicking in the invite will launch the application.

 * Replaced old replay recording system:
 	* current system is now unaffected by script changes from when the replay was recorded to when it is played.
 	* kept compatibility with the old replay system.